edo9k/serenata-de-amor/CONTRIBUTING.md

 ## Installing

-As our stack is not a simple one we opted for standardizing our instructions do [Docker Compose](https://docs.docker.com/compose/install/), which will help you spin up every service in a few commands.
+As our stack is not a simple one, we opted for standardizing our instructions to use [Docker Compose](https://docs.docker.com/compose/install/), which will help you spin up every service in a few commands.

 Everything is expected to work with: